-You: "What do you think about your level of physical activity?"
+You: "Have you thought about increasing your level of physical activity?"

 Rene: "I'd love to be more active and hopefully I will be in a few months when I have found someone to help out with the housework."

 STAGE: Preparation